alpine-network/alpine-core/README.md

 Keep in mind that using this library will require it to be added as a plugin on any server using your plugin. **DO NOT** shade it into your own plugin.

-**WARNING:** It is recommended that projects using this library as a dependency use Gradle 8.2+.
-Lower versions are known to occasionally exhibit odd transitive dependency issues.

 ### For Server Admins
 Any plugin built using this library will require you to add it as a plugin to your server.
 On its own it does nothing.